DIGITAL NOMAD GEAR PACKING LIST

-The only cords that do not fit our our laptop chargers, but it’s nearly impossible to forget those.
-We have phone chargers, headphone charger, Google Chromecast, tablet charger (our son’s tablet), external hard drive, and other random cords we collect along the way.
+The only cords that do not fit our laptop chargers, but it’s nearly impossible to forget those.
+We have phone chargers, a headphone charger, Google Chromecast, a tablet charger (our son’s tablet), an external hard drive, and other random cords we collect along the way.

 Plus, those digital nomads that need SD cards storing them in this cable organizer will reduce the chances of losing them.